 know about it before beginning a program.
 Next, you should arrange to

 get proper instruction.
-Follow a beginner's program such as Gray Iron: A Fitness Guide for Senior Men and Women or schedule a few sessions with a personal trainer
+Follow a beginner's program or schedule a few sessions with a personal trainer

 to get off to a good, safe start.
 Doing too much too soon or using